 - Oven with light or a picnic cooler with hot water bottle

 - Heat the milk.
 Pour the milk into the pot and set over medium to medium-high heat.
 Warm the milk to right below boiling, about 200°F. Stir the milk gently as it heats to make sure the bottom doesn’t scorch and the milk doesn’t boil over.
-According to the National Center for Home Food Preservation, this heating step is necessary to change the protein structure in the milk so it sets as a solid instead of separating.
+This heating step is necessary to change the protein structure in the milk so it sets as a solid instead of separating.

 - Cool the milk.
 Let the milk cool until it is just warm to the touch, 112°F to 115°F. Stir occasionally to prevent a skin from forming.
 (Though if one does form, you can just stir it back in).
 You can help this step go faster by placing the pot in an ice water bath in your sink and gently stirring the milk.